 Reptile Body Temperature Facts

 Reptiles can't generate their own heat, relying instead on their environment to regulate body temperature.
 Sunbathing, heat lamps, and warm rocks are crucial for their warmth.
 Proper temperature is vital for their digestion, movement, and immune function.
-Bigger reptiles typically need more heat due to their mass.
+Larger reptiles have more body mass to heat and cool, meaning they typically require more time and external warmth to reach their ideal temperature.
 They regulate their temperature by soaking up sun or shifting between warm and cool spots.
 Without adequate warmth, they risk hypothermia, which can be deadly.
 Custom enclosures with varied temperature zones are key to their well-being.
 There's still plenty to learn about how these fascinating creatures adapt and survive.

 Importance of Body Temperature

 Reptiles' body temperature plays a crucial role in their daily lives.
 Unlike mammals, these cold-blooded creatures can't produce their own heat.
-Instead, they depend on their surroundings to warm up or cool down.
+Instead, they depend on their surroundings to warm up or cool down – a trait known as ectothermic physiology.

 This temperature control affects nearly every aspect of a reptile's life.
 From eating to moving around, these animals need to be at the right temperature to function properly.
 They've developed clever ways to manage their body heat.
 You might spot a lizard sunbathing on a rock to warm up, or see a snake slithering into a shady spot to cool off.